scionproto/scion/doc/protocols/scion-header.rst

 This construction allows for up to three info fields, which is the maximum for a SCION path.
-Should there ever be a path type with more than three segments, this would require a new path type to be introduced (which would also allow for a backwards-compatible upgrade).
+Should there ever be a path type with more than three segments, this would require a new path type to be introduced (which would also allow for a backward-compatible upgrade).
 The advantage of this construction is that all the offsets can be calculated and validated purely from the path meta header, which greatly simplifies processing logic.